daisuke19891023/city-data-analyzer/apps/python-backend/docs/api/overview.md

 # API Reference Overview

-This section provides detailed API documentation for all Clean Interfaces modules and components.
+This section provides detailed API documentation for all City Data Backend modules and components.

 ## Module Structure

-The Clean Interfaces package is organized into the following modules:
+The City Data Backend package is organized into the following modules:

 ### Core Modules